 You can also have a free initial consultation with Which?
 Mortgage Advisers by calling 0808 252 7987.
 They will ask you questions about your circumstances to help give you an idea of how much you might be able to borrow.

 Find out more: How to save for a mortgage deposit – our guide to building up healthy savings

 A good credit history is crucial to being accepted for a mortgage.
-If you have a poor credit history, or no history of using credit at all, it's worth spending a few months showing that you're a responsible borrower before applying for a mortgage.
+If you have a poor credit history, or no history of using credit at all, you will need to spend some time improving this before applying for a mortgage.

 Find out more: How to improve your credit rating – how to make yourself look more appealing to lenders

 Step 3: Find a mortgage

 If you're ready to buy, you need to find the right mortgage deal for you.
 There are lots of things to consider e.g. would you be better getting a fixed rate mortgage or a variable rate?
 How long should your initial deal period be?
 Two years, five or even ten?